 - To promote healing of the gut, this is where the right kind of bacteria comes into play.
 The right kind of bacteria will break down fibre in the diet into molecules that are really easily used by the gut cells as energy sources.
 So other than making sure our horse has plenty of fibre and the right kind of bacteria in the gut to heal the gut, there are two essential amino acids you can use, especially if you're dealing with gastric ulcers or leaky gut.
 N-Acetyl L-Cysteine (NAC), the precursor to glutathione (arguably the most powerful antioxidant in the body) replenishes glutathione production.
 Glutamine is a building block for proteins that maintain cellular health and tissue repair.
 During critical illness, trauma, intestinal disease, excessive loss of lean body mass, and extreme endurance exercise, Glutamine is shown to be beneficial.
 Glutamine also works in synergy with NAC to help promote glutathione.
 We've blended both these amino acids together as a gut support in our GutAminos blend.

-- Aloe Vera juice can help support the stomach and colon.
-It's high in digestible fibre which gives it the properties of lowering bowel transit time, supporting hindgut bacteria, and soothing the digestive tract overall.
+- Aloe vera juice is a beneficial gut supporter.
+It's high in digestible fibre which gives it the properties of lowering bowel transit time, supporting hindgut bacteria and soothing the digestive tract overall.
 Aloe also contains a complex mixture of mucopolysaccharides (complex sugars) that nourish cells and support them in replicating.
-Aloe vera juice is also especially important for gut acid; its polysaccharides can also be helpful for horses who have been on buffering agents that destroy the healthy bacterial populations in the gut and thus allow pathogenic bacteria to multiply.
-Good quality aloe juice can be found in most health food stores, and aloe concentrate powder is also available.
-Add 50-100ml of aloe to feed when your horse is displaying symptoms.
+Aloe juice is also especially important for gut acid; its polysaccharides can be helpful for horses who have been on buffering agents that destroy the healthy bacterial populations in the gut and thus allow pathogenic bacteria to multiply.
+Good quality aloe juice can be found in most health food stores - add 50-100ml to feed when your horse is displaying symptoms.

 - Slippery Elm v Marshmallow Slippery Elm is a renowned gut-healing herb with similar properties to Aloe.
-However, the native populations of the slippery elm tree are suffering due to its worldwide popularity and the tree is now considered extremely rare; as a result it's now a protected species which is reflected in its price - slippery elm isn't cheap.
-The good news is that the herb marshmallow can be suitably substituted for slippery elm because Marshmallow has almost identical properties and is so much more widely available - of course we supply both.
+However, the native populations of the slippery elm tree are suffering due to its worldwide popularity and the tree is now considered extremely rare; as a result it's now a protected species which is reflected in its price - slippery elm isn't cheap!
+The good news is that marshmallow herb can be suitably substituted for slippery elm because marshmallow has almost identical properties and is so much more widely available - and cheaper too!
+Of course we supply both.
 Marshmallow root has a higher mucilage % than the leaf so is the better one to go for for gut soothing, with the leaf more indicated for respiratory tract soothing.
-Add 50ml Aloe and 1 desertspoon of marshmallow to feed.
+Add 50ml Aloe and 1-desertspoon of marshmallow to feed.